josephanimate2021/twwr-ap-tracker/README.md

 * Extract the ZIP file like you normally would to any folder of your choice.
 * Open the index.html file in your browser to run the tracker

-## NOTE
+## NOTES

-This branch contains code that isn't up to date with the current documentation.
+* This branch contains code that isn't up to date with the current documentation.
 This is why no code documentation will be listed here.
+* This tracker can also go up to version 1.9.0 of The Wind Waker Randomizer created by [LagoLunatic](https://github.com/LagoLunatic/wwrando).